Gujarat: Agriculture

 Amul was formed as a dairy cooperative in 1946, in the city of Anand, Gujarat.
-The cooperative, Gujarat Co-operative Milk Marketing Federation Ltd.

-(GCMMF), is jointly owned by around 2.6 million milk producers in Gujarat.
+The cooperative, Gujarat Cooperative Milk Marketing Federation Ltd. (GCMMF), is jointly owned by around 2.6 million milk producers in Gujarat.
 Amul has been seen as one of the best examples of cooperative achievement and success in a developing economy and the Amul pattern of growth has been taken as a model for rural development, particularly in the agricultural sector of developing economies.
 The company stirred the White Revolution of India (also known as Operation Flood), the world's biggest dairy development program, and made the milk-deficient nation of India the largest milk producer in the world, in 2010.
 The "Amul Model" aims to stop the exploitation by middlemen and encourage freedom of movement since the farmers are in control of procurement, processing and packaging of the milk and milk products.
 The company is worth 2.5 billion US dollars (as of 2012).